gracieDZ/AdvancedPython/README.md

 # AdvancedPython

-This is a repo with jupyter notebook examples for python codes that process, manipulate, and visualize data.
-There is also examples of machine learning models and tools.
+This is a repo with jupyter notebook examples for python codes that process, manipulate, and visualize data, as well as examples of machine learning models and tools.

 ## 1_